wei-mao-2019/ContAwareMotionPred/README.md

 #### GTM-IM
 For the original dataset please contact the authors of [Long-term Human Motion Prediction with Scene Context](https://zhec.github.io/hmp/).

-* Data pre-process, after downloads the original GTA-IM Dataset (the FPS-30), unzip every file and put it in the data foloder.
+* *Data pre-process*.
+After downloading the original GTA-IM Dataset (the FPS-30 one), unzip every file and put it in the data foloder.
 Run the code below to process the dataset.

 ```
 python process_gta_dataset.py